Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

 \begin{proof} The basic idea is to use positivity of intersections to argue that any $J$-holomorphic curve $C$ with the given ends must be entirely contained in the divisor $D = D_n$.
 This inductively reduces the problem to the two-dimensional case, where the result easily follows by branched cover considerations.
 Observe, however, that this argument is complicated by the fact that both $C$ and $D$ are noncompact, and hence there is no canonical homological intersection number between them.
 Since $C$ is asymptotic to $D$, this necessitates a discussion of ``intersections at infinity'', and one expects a well-defined homological intersection number after specifying the behavior at infinity.
 However, since the behavior of $C$ at infinity is a priori unknown, we need a way of controlling its asymptotic behavior in terms of known quantities.

 We resolve these issues using the higher dimensional analog of Siefring's intersection theory \cite{Sief,Sief2} for punctured pseudoholomorphic curves, as described in \cite{MorS}.
 If $C$ is not entirely contained in $D$ then we claim that by \cite[Thm.2.2]{MorS} the set $C\cap D$ is compact.
 Since we are not precisely in the setting of that result, we explain in more detail why it applies.
-That result concerns the asymptotic behavior of finite energy curves in a symplectization $(\R\times X, J)$ (where as always $J$ is $\R$-invariant near infinity) that is equipped with a $J$-holomorphic divisor $D$ that equals $[R,\infty)\times V^+$ (resp. $(-\infty,R]\times V^-$) near the positive (resp. negative) end.\footnote { The paper \cite{MorS} actually considers a more general situation in which the divisor $\Tilde V$ is suitably asymptotic to the products $[R,\infty)\times V^+, [-R,-\infty)\times V^-$.} Our manifold $(M,J)$ is not a global symplectization, though it is such outside a compact set.
-Hovever, that suffices for the proof since that involves analyzing the structure of a $J$-holomorphic curve of finite energy near its two ends that are assumed asymptotic to $D$.
+That result concerns the asymptotic behavior of finite energy curves in a symplectization $(\R\times X, J)$ (where as always $J$ is $\R$-invariant near infinity) that is equipped with a $J$-holomorphic divisor $D$ that has the form $[R,\infty)\times V^+$ (resp. $(-\infty,R]\times V^-$) near the positive (resp. negative) end for suitable codimension two submanifolds $V^\pm$ of $X$.\footnote { The paper \cite{MorS} actually considers a more general situation in which the divisor $\Tilde V$ is suitably asymptotic to the products $[R,\infty)\times V^+, [-R,-\infty)\times V^-$.} Our manifold $(M,J)$ is not a global symplectization, though it is such outside a compact set.
+However, that suffices for the proof since that involves analyzing the structure of a $J$-holomorphic curve of finite energy near its two ends that are assumed asymptotic to $D$.
 The main result in \cite[Thm.2.2]{MorS} is that if $C$ is not entirely contained in $D$ then near infinity it decays exponentially towards $D$; in fact its distance from $D$ is specified in their formula (8) which does not vanish.
 Hence, as in \cite[Cor.2.3]{MorS}, it follows that $C\cap D$ is compact.

 Next note that because both $D$ and $C$ are $J$-holomorphic each intersection of $C$ with $D$ counts positively.
 Since $D$ is embedded, this is the easy case of positivity of intersections that follows, for example, from the local normal form for the curve $C$ given in \cite[Eq.(E.1.1)]{JHOL}.
 Therefore, if $C$ is not entirely contained in $D$, we may conclude that $C \cdot D \geq 0$.